claus-e-andersen/clanElectrons/README.md

 of the density effect using Sternheimer theory requires knowledge of binding energies for electrons in the material in question.

+Sternheimer delta exact computation details:

+We first supply material parameters: dat.Al.model1 <- list(
+    plot.wanted = FALSE,
+    MeV = 1000, # Kinetic energy
+    nlev = 6,   # Number of subshells
+    Z    = 13,  # Atomic number
+    A    = 26.98154,      # Atomic mass
+    rho.density =  2.265, # Density in g/cm3
+    fvec.org = c(2/13, 2/13 ,2/13, 2/13, 2/13, 3/13), # Subshell occupancy level
+    Evec.org = c( 1564.0 , 121.0, 77.0, 77.0, 10.62, 5.986), # Binding energy for each subshell in eV
+    I = 166.0 # Mean exicitation energy in eV
+  )

+Then we set the material to a conductor:

+   dat.Al.model1 <- Sternheimer.set.to.conductor(dat.Al.model1)

+or to an insulator:

+   dat.Al.model2 <- Sternheimer.set.to.insulator(dat.Al.model1)

+This involves manipulation of the binding energy of the outmost subshell (energy will be set to zero for a conductor).

+Finally, compute the density correction factor (delta):

+  dat.out1 <- Sternheimer.delta.exact(dat.Al.model1)
+  dat.out2 <- Sternheimer.delta.exact(dat.Al.model2)

+All parameters and output are kept in the dat.out lists.

 The library can be loaded into R using the install_github command which is in the devtools package:

 install.packages("devtools")